My account

 1. Sort Out the Waiter or Waitress Resume Format First

 Like any eatery about to open for dinner, you have to prep things on your resume before you begin to write.
+It needs to be as organized as a kitchen on the brigade system.

 This is how to format a waitress resume template: